Skylake-dev/Notes/Machine Learning/Machine Learning.md

 How can we build multiple models having only one training set?

 ##### Bootstrapping
 We produce `k` dataset from one dataset obtained by sampling uniformly the original dataset with replacement.
-The new `k` datasets contain the same number of samples as the orginal samples but they wwill have some that are missing and some that are duplicate.
+The new `k` datasets contain the same number of samples as the orginal dataset but they will have some that are missing and some that are duplicate.
 Then we train a model for each dataset (of course they are not completely independent).

 We can then use these models for prediction:
 - regression: average the prediction of each model
 - classification: classify according to majority

-NOTE: we prefer to have unbiased models when we apply this technique
+NOTE: we prefer to have unbiased models when we apply this technique.

 Bagging improves the performance of unstable (overfitting) learners.